AntiiiMage/Practices/cucumber-report-practice/README.md

 # Cucumber, Java, Report, jUnit + Maven Snippets

-A short demonstration how to set-up cucumber and report in a mavenized Java environment.
+A short demonstration how to set-up cucumber and ***xml html***  report in a mavenized Java environment.

+Defects:

+* failure control is not fully completed

 ##Add dependencies:
 ```xml